 29 Movies That Almost Starred Harrison Ford

 By 1976, Harrison Ford had been acting for over a decade, most prominently as Bob Falfa in George Lucas’s American Graffiti (1973), and Martin Stett in Francis Ford Coppola’s The Conversation (1974).
 Unfortunately for Ford, he was still as well known for his carpentry as he was his filmography, and Lucas was against using the same actor in more than one of his movies.
 Still, there was hope: Lucas hired Ford to read lines as Han Solo during auditions with prospective actors, and Lucas was eventually convinced that the Chicago-born actor was the man to play the incorrigible Millennium Falcon captain with the heart of gold.
-Now, in celebration of the actor's 75th birthday on July 13, we're looking back at some films that almost featured Harrison Ford.
+Now, let's look back at some films that almost featured Harrison Ford.

-Ford flew 3000 miles to New York City—on his own dime—to audition for the role of Joe Buck.
+Ford flew 3000 miles to New York City—on his own dime—to audition for the role of Midnight Cowboy's Joe Buck.
 John Schlesinger went with Jon Voight.

 Two years after Star Wars, Ford was turning down parts.
-He declined playing Captain Dallas, letting Tom Skerritt handle that.
+He declined playing Captain Dallas in Alien, letting Tom Skerritt handle that.

-Ford was cut from the film.
+Ford was cut from E.T.
 He played Elliott’s school principal.
 His face was not visible, because other than Elliott’s mother, Steven Spielberg tried to not show the faces of the adults.

 The then-controversial film was about Zach (Michael Ontkean), a doctor who is married to Claire (Kate Jackson), but starts a relationship with Bart (Harry Hamlin), a novelist.
 Ford, Michael Douglas, and Richard Gere all turned down playing the male leads.
 Making Love ended up being a commercial and critical failure.

-Jack Nicholson won the Oscar for Best Supporting Actor for his performance as Garrett Breedlove.
+Jack Nicholson won the Oscar for Best Supporting Actor for his performance as Garrett Breedlove in Terms of Endearment.
 Ford turned that role down.

 Ford admitted he was offered the lead after Sylvester Stallone dropped out, and before it was turned into a comedy starring Eddie Murphy.
 He said he saw the movie and had no regrets on declining.
 It helps that he starred in Witness (1985) instead, which landed him his first (and so far only) Oscar nomination.